gardrek/bollox/README.md

 ## Included Library Functions ##

-`clock()` - Returns the number of seconds since unix epoch.
+- `clock()` - Returns the number of seconds since unix epoch.

-`read()` - Reads a single line from stdin, trims the whitespace (including newlines) from the start and end, and returns it.
+- `read()` - Reads a single line from stdin, trims the whitespace (including newlines) from the start and end, and returns it.

-`to_string(value)` - Returns a string representing whatever value is passed in.
+- `to_string(value)` - Returns a string representing whatever value is passed in.

-`to_number(value)` - If the value is a number, returns it. if the value is a string which it can parse as a float, it returns the parsed number. otherwise, returns `nil`.
+- `to_number(value)` - If the value is a number, returns it. if the value is a string which it can parse as a float, it returns the parsed number. otherwise, returns `nil`.
 Numbers are parsed according to [this Rust standard library function](https://doc.rust-lang.org/stable/std/primitive.f64.html#method.from_str).

-`require(filename)` - Run a script and return whatever that script returns (using a return statement in the top level)
+- `require(filename)` - Run a script and return whatever that script returns (using a return statement in the top level)

-`getc()` - Read a single byte from stdin and return it as an integer.
+- `getc()` - Read a single byte from stdin and return it as an integer.

-`putc(ch)` - Write a single byte to stdout.
+- `putc(ch)` - Write a single byte to stdout.

-`chr(ch)` - Convert given character code number to a single-character string.
+- `chr(ch)` - Convert given character code number to a single-character string.

-`exit(status)` - Exit with given status code.
+- `exit(status)` - Exit with given status code.

-`print_error(message)` - Print message string on stderr.
+- `print_error(message)` - Print message string on stderr.

-`typeof` - Returns a string describing the built-in type of an object, one of "Nil", "Boolean", "Number", "String", "NativeFunction", "Function", "Class", or "Array".
+- `typeof(obj)` - Returns a string describing the built-in type of any object `obj`.
+Returns one of "Nil", "Boolean", "Number", "String", "NativeFunction", "Function", "Class", or "Array".